stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ### Floating IPs
 #### For AWS, Azure, GCP

-No additional Floating IPs/Public IPs are required
+No additional Floating IPs/Public IPs are required.

 #### For OpenStack

-`2 x Floating IPs` are required (for cluster API and cluster dashboard)
+`2 x Floating IPs` are required (for cluster API and cluster dashboard).